Julia Bourne Speech and Language Therapy for Children in East Sussex

 What happens during an assessment?

-I can see your child at home or at nursery/school, depending on what is the best setting for your child.
-I will take a detailed case history from you, asking about your child’s development so far, and talk about your concerns in more depth.
+I can see your child at home or at nursery or school, depending on what is the best setting for your child.
+Before I see your child, I will send you a form to complete, which asks about your child’s development so far, your concerns and what your child likes to do.
+We can also arrange a phonecall to talk about your concerns in more depth.

 Assessment varies depending on the age and stage of each child.
 It may take the form of informal assessment

-i.e. assessment through play for younger children, informal conversation and activities for older children and for some children, more formal assessment using published standardised tests of speech or language.
-Depending on the age of the child and areas of difficulty, I will look at all areas of communication: non-verbal communication (eg. eye contact, gesture), understanding of spoken language, use of spoken language (eg. for labeling, description, requesting), interaction with others and speech sounds.
+i.e. assessment through play for younger children, informal conversation and activities for older children.
+For some children, more formal assessment using published standardised tests of speech or language might be needed.
+Depending on the age of the child and areas of difficulty, I will look at all areas of communication: non-verbal communication (eg. eye contact, gesture), understanding of spoken language, use of spoken language (eg. for labeling, description, requesting), interaction with others, speech sounds and fluency.

 In order to gain a full picture of your child, it may be necessary, with your permission, to talk to others involved with your child eg. nursery/ school teachers, health visitors, other professionals.
 If you have reports from others who have been involved with your child's development, you are welcome to share them with me to help to build a fuller picture.